Anku5hk/Create_your_dataset_ML/README.md

 Download a backup creating app.<br>
 I would recommend the SMS Backup & Restore app from playstore: <br>
 https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore&hl=en_IN <br>
 Backup all your texts from the phone as .xml(default option).
-Just backup from whatever way you prefer just it should be .xml file.<br>
+Just backup from whatever way you prefer just it should be .xml<br>
 Move it to yuor computer and provide the location in given script.<br>
 Run the script.<br>
 Create a new Jupyter Notebook, load the dataset.<br>